 The Southern Fleurieu Historical Museum is located at the Port Elliot Show Grounds and is a featured attraction.

 Mr David Coote (dec.), a resident of the area, had a vision of building a museum for horse drawn equipment in Middleton.
-On his passing, his wife Sheila wanting to fulfil her husband’s wish and finding that a museum at Middleton was not viable, approached the Southern Agricultural Society Inc. with a view to establishing a museum at the show grounds.
+On his passing, his wife Sheila wanting to fulfill her husband’s wish and finding that a museum at Middleton was not viable, approached the Southern Agricultural Society Inc. with a view to establishing a museum at the show grounds.
 The President at the time, Mr Deanne Perry presented the matter to the committee and members and it was agreed to set up a museum in David Coote’s memory at the grounds.
 The Coote Family kindly donated $5,000 towards the building of the museum hoping that other funds could be found and within a short space of time generous donations of $5,000 each were also received from Ian and Carol Youles and the Victor Harbor Harness Club, thus allowing the building of the museum to proceed.